WHAT IS UK PARLIAMENT WEEK

 For your event to be considered an official part of the UK Parliament Week, you must organise your event any day between 14 and 20 November 2016 and register here by September 2016.
 If you would like to invite local MPs, our suggestion is to host the event towards the end of the week (ideally on a Friday), as it is more likely for MPs to be in their constituency.

 By taking part in UK Parliament Week you help raise the profile of our sector.
 In return, you will receive a substantial amount of publicity: your event will be listed on the Parliamentary website and you will be given access to the official Parliament Week partner logo, which you may use on all communications, as well as your website.

-NALC is happy to assist county associations in arranging a workshop with the Parliamentary Outreach Team, as well as following up on invitations to your local MPs if you find that they are hard to reach.
-We will also promote your event through the NALC newsletter and on our website, as well as issue a joint press release to maximise press coverage.
+NALC can assist county associations in arranging a workshop with the Parliamentary Outreach Team, as well as following up on invitations to your local MPs if you find that they are hard to reach.
+NALC will also promote your event through weekly bulletins, DIS and on the website, as well as issue a joint press release to maximise press coverage.